Caspar David Friedrich

 Training

-Friedrich's formal art training, which began in 1790 at the University of Greifswald, involved plein-air painting and drawing classes, where students were encouraged to sketch from life.
+Friedrich's formal art training, which began in 1790 at the University of Greifswald, involved outdoor painting and drawing classes, where students were encouraged to sketch from life.
 He was also influenced by the theologian Ludwig Gotthard Kosegarten, who taught that nature was a divine revelation, and by the melancholic Mannerist German artist Adam Elsheimer (1578-1610) - an inspiration to both Rubens and Rembrandt - whose lyrical landscapes and nocturnal scenes showed great sensitivity to the effects of light.
 Four years later Friedrich enrolled at the Copenhagen Academy of Fine Art, where he further improved his drawing from life.
 His stay in Copenhagen also gave him the opportunity to study the collection of 17th-century landscape painting by Dutch Realist artists - such as Aelbert Cuyp and Jacob van Ruisdael - at the Royal Museum of Fine Arts.

 Moves to Dresden